Singleton (NSW)

 Singleton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely impacting the region.
-Notable initiatives include New England Highway - Singleton Bypass, Bridgman Ridge Estate - Hunterview, Singleton Housing Acceleration Plan, and Langham Estate - Hunterview.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that could affect this region.
+Notable ones include New England Highway - Singleton Bypass, Bridgman Ridge Estate - Hunterview, Singleton Housing Acceleration Plan, and Langham Estate - Hunterview.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.